s-tdrv/exercise-repo/README.md

 # exercise-repo
+This project will contain...
-Repo made for exercise
+Repository made for exercise.

-We resolved the conflict!
+Edited again in master branch.